Hexagram 42益Increase

 — Legge (1882)

-Line 6 is the topmost line and the picture of what happens when the actor at the height of the increase season has abandoned the sincerity the rest of the hexagram conditions on. 莫益之 — no one increases him. 或擊之 — someone strikes him.
+Line 6 is the topmost line and the picture of what happens when whoever stands at the height of the increase season has abandoned the sincerity the rest of the hexagram conditions on. 莫益之 — no one increases him. 或擊之 — someone strikes him.
 And the diagnostic clause that names the cause: 立心勿恆 — the heart established without regular rule.
-The actor has reached the top of the hexagram and lost the sincerity that made the earlier lines fortunate; the gifts stop arriving, and the previously cooperative environment turns hostile.
+You have reached the top of the hexagram and lost the sincerity that made the earlier lines fortunate; the gifts stop arriving, and the once-cooperative environment turns hostile.

-The decision-relevant translation is severe and corrective.
-Founders and executives who reach line 6 typically discover that the giving posture has decayed into the appearance of giving — public displays of generosity that the organization can see are not anchored in real sincerity, redistribution policies that visibly serve the actor's position more than the recipients.
+The decision-relevant lesson is severe and corrective.
+Those who reach line 6 typically discover that the giving posture has decayed into the appearance of giving — public displays of generosity everyone can see are not anchored in real sincerity, redistribution that visibly serves the giver's standing more than the people it claims to help.
 The hexagram is explicit that the failure is not in the action but in the heart's lack of regular rule.
-Without the consistent sincerity that line 5's 勿問 named, the giving becomes performative, the receivers withdraw their acknowledgement, and the previously generative environment moves to active hostility.
+Without the consistent sincerity that line 5's 勿問 named, the giving turns performative, the receivers withdraw their acknowledgement, and the once-generative environment moves to open hostility.
 Read with the Xiang's prescription — seeing good transfer to it, having faults correct them — line 6 points at the structural lesson.
-The cheapest correction is the self-correction the Xiang named at the very beginning of the hexagram, not the apology the actor will be forced to make at the top.
+The cheapest correction is the self-correction the Xiang named at the very start of the hexagram, not the apology you will be forced to make at the top.

 PostureGiving from above · the right direction of redistribution